MichaelDeBoey/dotfiles/README.md

 ### Backup your data

-If you're migrating from an existing Mac, you should first make sure to backup all of your existing data.
+If you're migrating from an existing Mac, you should first make sure to back up all of your existing data.
 Go through the checklist below to make sure you didn't forget anything before you migrate.